 • Per study protocol:

 • The first 6 patients enrolled in the study were hospitalized for at least 2 weeks after receiving an infusion of CARVYKTI and were asked to remain within 1-hour travel time of the hospital and in the company of a competent adult at all times for 1 additional week after discharge.
-Patients who were not hospitalized were asked to remain within 1-hour travel time of the study site and in the company of a competent adult (in case of occurrence of a serious adverse event, SAE) at all times for 2 weeks after receiving CARVYKTI.2
+Patients who were not hospitalized were asked to remain within 1-hour travel time of the study site and in the company of a competent adult at all times for 2 weeks after receiving CARVYKTI.2

 • Patients were also monitored during the post-treatment period (day 101 until study completion) for safety and disease assessments every 28 days.
 Disease evaluation was to be performed until confirmed disease progression, death, start of new anticancer treatment, withdrawal of consent for study participation, or end of study (whichever occurs first).2